Two Ingredient Sugared Cranberries

 I originally made these with grand visions of fancy desserts, topped with heaping piles of sugared cranberries.
 But instead… we ate them.

-Okay, not all of them, and I have a few recipes headed your way with starring some of these beauties, but far more went right into my mouth than I originally anticipated.
+Okay, not all of them, and I have a few recipes headed your way starring some of these beauties, but far more went right into my mouth than I originally anticipated.

 There is something so addictive about that sugary sweet, sour tart, “pop!” from each bite.
 So, so, delicious.